-If you do get camera shake, a small tripod for smartphones, DSLR’s and P&S can be a simple and effective solution.
+If you do get camera shake, a small tripod for smartphones, DSLR’s and Point-and-Shoot can be a simple and effective solution.
 I have also been told that using flash can remove some camera wobble, although I have not tried this myself yet.

 BRIBES aka TREATS

 Be Ready to Take Pictures Fast

 You can make your photographer life easier if you explore potential pre-sets for your pet photography.
 Pre-sets can get you up and running really fast because, until you gain experience, they will do the hard work for you.

 The right camera settings for cat photography change with each device – check the manual.

 Our colleague Sidewalk Shoes has the following to say about the AV (aperture priority) pre-set on a DSLR: